 The Michigan DUI Process

-At its simplest, these are the “steps” in a DUI case, here is a brief look at each:
+At its simplest, here are the “steps” in a DUI case:The Arrest

 A trial occurs because the Michigan DUI defense lawyer and the Prosecutor cannot agree on a mutually acceptable charge.
 A trial results in a verdict of either “guilty,” or “not guilty.”